World Scouting Museum 2026

 The World Scouting Museum will be holding an Essay Contest open to members of the Scouting America Buckskin Council located in Charleston, West Virginia.
 The Winner(s) of the contest will be given a scholarship to be used only to attend the 2026 World Scout Jamboree at the Summit Bechtel Reserve in Beckley, West Virginia, July 22-31, 2026.

-Applicants must write a 500-word essay, topic: Why are National Jamborees important and why is it necessary for a Museum to preserve their history.
+Applicants must write a 500-word essay, topic: The importance of National Scout Jamborees and why it’s necessary for museums to document their history.

-10 Semi-Finalists will be chosen, and each essay will be published in our Monthly Museum Newsletter, leading up to the 2026 National Scout Jamboree.
-All 10 Semi-Finalists will be required to have a short 30-minute video conference or in-person meeting with the Museum Curator (Parents/Guardians will be required to attend with Semi-Finalists) to learn about the Scout’s background and their commitment to patch trading and helping the World Scouting Museum in it’s 2026 National Jamboree Mission.
+3 Semi-Finalists will be chosen, and each essay will be published in our Monthly Museum Newsletter, leading up to the 2026 National Scout Jamboree.
+All 3 Semi-Finalists will be required to have a short 30-minute video conference or in-person meeting with the Museum Curator (Parents/Guardians will be required to attend with Semi-Finalists) to learn about the Scouts’ background and their commitment to patch trading and helping the World Scouting Museum in its 2026 National Jamboree Mission.

-All Essays should be submitted to wsmwvcurator@gmail.com by email no later than December 1, 2025.
-Late essay may be considered but cannot be guaranteed.
+All Essays should be submitted to wsmwvcurator@gmail.com by email no later than February 15, 2026.
+Late essays may be considered, but cannot be guaranteed.